Do Go On - 448 - The Curse of the Lottery Winner

 Wow.

-That feels like a slap in the ass.
+That feels like a lot of a slap in that space.

 I always wanted to be a heel.